 Situated against Hartman Park, the Redmond Pool offers lessons, classes and open swim to the community.
-The pool is the only public pool in the City of Redmond, used by more than 95,000 visitors per year, including local high school swim teams.
-Built in 1972 by King County using Forward Thrust bond funding, the pool was transferred to the City of Redmond in 2010.
+The Redmond Pool is the only public pool in the City of Redmond, serving more than 90,000 visitors per year.
+Built in 1972 by King County using Forward Thrust bond funding, Redmond Pool was transferred to the City of Redmond in 2010.
 The City contracts with WAVE Aquatics to offer activities and services to the community; and to manage the daily operations of the open swim and community swim services.

-Pool systems repairs and improvements will occur in two phases over two years with each phase requiring the pool to close during construction.
+Pool systems repairs and improvements will occur in two phases over two years.

 Planned improvements for Phase 1 include the following:

 Phase 2 work will occur in 2020.
 A timeline will be established at the end of 2019.

 Planned improvements for Phase 2 include the following:

 The Redmond Pool closed today to begin Phase 1 work of the Pool Improvement project.
 City crews and contractor staff started to drain the pool and prepare the space for improvement work to begin.